Attractor properties for irreversible and reversible interacting particle systems

-and showing that the term in square brackets goes to zero as $n\uparrow\infty$ uniformly in $\eta$ and $i$.
+and it suffices to show that the term in square brackets tends to zero as $n\uparrow\infty$ uniformly in $\eta$ and $i$.
 But this is the case, indeed if $c_\D=0$ by the definition $L$, $\D$ is not included in the summation and hence there is nothing to show.
 If $c_\D>0$ with $\D\ni i$ we have for all $\eta$ with $c_\D(\eta)>0$,

 where